-C++ modules and unnamed namespaces
+C++ Modules and unnamed Namespaces

-Modules are a great new feature of C++ 20.
-We have switched away from using #include
+new feature of C++ 20.
+We have

-files to using modules in our Cadifra UML Editor project.
+switched away from using #include files to using modules in our

-Modules consist of a primary module interface unit (a source file with the extension .ixx
+Modules consist of a primary module interface unit (a source file with the

-for the MSVC compiler) and zero or more module implementation units (source files with extension .cpp
+extension .ixx for the MSVC compiler) and zero or more module implementation

-Module names and C++ namespace names are orthogonal, which means that they don’t relate to each other.
-You can have both a namespace foo
+Module names and C++ namespace names are orthogonal, which means that they

 Module names are typically made of words separated by dots, e.g.